RocketCommunicationsInc/astro-uxds/_content/components/sign-in.md

  ::: caution When implementing validation and security measures Astro users should consult with their organization's IT/Security departments and adapt these patterns to suit the requirements of their organization’s best practices and security needs. :::

-The login page is presented to users in the following scenarios:
+The sign in page is presented to users in the following scenarios:
 When a user wants to gain access to an application.
-When a user has logged out voluntarily.
-They will see a confirmation message after which they will be automatically redirected back to the login page.
+When a user has signed out voluntarily.
+They will see a confirmation message after which they will be automatically redirected back to the sign in page.
-When a user has been logged out due to inactivity.
-In this scenario, when the user logs back in they should be redirected to the last page they were on, before being logged out.
+When a user has been signed out due to inactivity.
+In this scenario, when the user signs back in they should be redirected to the last page they were on, before being signed out.

 ## Rules of Thumb

 -  Use “Sign in”, not Login, Log in or Log-in.
-(Note: When leaving an application, use “Sign off”, not Log off)
+(Note: When leaving an application, use “Sign out”, not Sign off)
 -  Use a direct, actionable button name, such as Sign In, rather than a more generic “Submit” to post the form.
 -  Consult with your IT/Security team to ensure you are meeting your specific authentication best practices and security needs.
--  Provide a way for users to sign-out and re-authenticate.
+-  Provide a way for users to sign out and re-authenticate.

 ## Appearance and Behavior